 -I NEED to read "the sea around us" by Rachel Carson.

 - lately I'm admiring people who want to put their heads in the sand.
 What else CAN we do?
 With so many idiots forcing you to hear their abstract, unexamined opinions!
 The same people who wear clothes made by children chained to machines and call it a deal at Target!
 The same people who pay $1000 to a psychic!
 The same people who drink 195 liters of name-brand soda per year!
-I'm simultaneously proud of the women marching - our rights are so fragile! - and curious about how many of them have babies with men who beat them and threaten them; how many of them spread their legs for monsters?
-How many of them voted meaningfully?
+I'm simultaneously proud of the women marching - our rights are so fragile! - and curious about how many of them voted meaningfully?
+How many of them want "bad boys," fun at first but bums and worse down the road?
 How many of them drive Hummers or pay for gyms they don't go to and apps they don't use?
 I'm in the fight, but as BF said, "I oil things before they break."
 I vote in the little elections.
 I work a man's job and demand all the things a man would for the same work, which is generally given me.
 The cop even said to the coroner once, "it doesn't bother her; she can handle it."
 By "it" he meant "a decaying human corpse."
 Nbd.
 I'd never said I could handle that but it was a compliment to be expected to handle this responsibility.

 -that's the thing about privilege.
 People only want one side of it.
 I want equal rights, but don't want to be drafted to military duty.
 I'd do it if I had to, and probably kick ass, but no I'd settle for 80% of men's rights if I can not be draft-eligible.
 I'm in law enforcement, but it's not a power trip about giving shit to people I don't like (or a license to drop all the skunks off at marywood!) it's mostly service to people who have needs.
 That's non-negotiable.

 -"Free at last to do nothing but write, Carson found the task utterly impossible."